 If you live in an area where your IP address and bandwidth is in demand like the United States or parts of Europe, you might be able to make $5 to $50 per month by selling your internet bandwidth.

-If you want to generate passive income, I think you’re better off trying hustles like renting things out for profit.
+If you want to generate passive income, I think you’re better off trying hustles like renting things out for profit or investing your money instead.

 For example, Fundrise lets you invest in income-generating real estate, and you only need $10 to get started.